 Your instructor will give you the URL where the case is located, or alternatively, you can locate the case study in the Yale SOM Case Directory.
-Type or follow the URL using your browser (Firefox is our preferred browser, though other browsers should work as well).
+Type or follow the URL using your browser.

 Most cases require authentication using your Yale NetID, and occasionally some cases will require you to be behind the Yale firewall (i.e., logged in via the Yale VPN).
 Your instructor will communicate to you if the latter is true.
 For non-Yale students and faculty, access will require a username and password which will be provided to you prior to the course.
 Alternatively, faculty may assign Yale SOM cases via a third party distributor, such as SAGE or Study.Net, in which case you should use the external distributor’s platform to access the Yale case directly (you will not be prompted for a username or password if coming from a distributor’s site).